friedrith/pragmatic-design-system/slides/slides.md

 drawings:
   persist: false
 # slide transition: https://sli.dev/guide/animations.html#slide-transitions
-transition: slide-left
+transition: slide-up
 # enable MDC Syntax: https://sli.dev/features/mdc
 mdc: true
 ---

 # Pragmatic Design System

+## How to organize your design system components without a strong design vision

+Thibault Friedrich

+---

-What is a design system?
+## What is a design system?

-A collection of:

 - standards and guidelines
 - style guide
+- **reusable components**

+This design system has 2 parts:

+- **Design**
+- **Development**

+It is very helpful when you want to have a consistent user experience.
+It also helps developers to build features faster.

+In small companies, you use an existing design system.
+But in larger organizations you build your own design system because you have specific needs (on the top of an existing one).

+---

+## In the ideal world

+You have a strong design system team that can create a strong design system.

+They have a vision so when you build the components, you know what they should include.

+A design system team includes:

+- designers
+- frontend developers
-- reusable components
+- accessibility experts

-In large size organization: maintained by a team of designers and developers.

-What happened in organizations without this team?

-Enforce design system by the code, ie the components.

-The component will be your guideline.

-But in the same time, you know that since there is no strong component vision, you will have a lot of variants and you need to give flexibility.

-> Ironically, it is easier to follow a design system in a company without designers than in a company with designers who are not in charge of the design system.
+But what happens if you don't have a strong design system team?

+---

+## For example

+Multiple variants of the same component.

+---

+## In the real world

+You have only few designers.
+They cannot support and maintain this design system.
+They only design mockups for the incoming features.

+So as developers, you have to build the design system yourself.

+You will skip the standards and guidelines.

+You might extract the style guide from features mockups.

+But you are alone on the components.

+You have to build the components without knowing what will be needed in the future.

+So you need to make them flexible.
+But in the same time you need to enforce some constraints to maintain some consistency.

+-> That's a pragmatic design system.

-Today we will go through a list of baby steps to help you architecture your design system if you don't have a strong design system team.
+We will go through a list of baby steps to have a pragmatic design system.

-- use a library: shadcn/ui, mui, etc
+---

+## Reuse an existing base:

+Mui or Shadcn/ui

+It will give a good starting point and a structure for your themes and some base components.

+---

+## Atomic Design

+- atoms
+- molecules
+- organisms
+- templates
+- pages

+Cool in theory.
+In practice, adapt it to your needs.

+---

+## React patterns

+Today we will focus on the React patterns to make your design system components reusable, flexible but not too much.

+- atoms: ui, no domain specific, no logic, allow infinite variants (UI)
+- molecules: ui, more complex, often domain specific, no logic, allow infinite variants
+- organisms: no ui, logic, one main variant, customizable (only )

 Adoption of the design system

-- atomic design -> in reality doesn't work
+- atomic design

 - tokens / theme
 - components